NIAB/DFW_WP3/_posts/2023-02-23-NIAB-SW-TET-NAM-data-repository.markdown

 ---
 layout: post
-title:  "NIAB_SW_THEX_NAM data repository"
+title:  "NIAB_SW_TET_NAM data repository"
 date:   2023-02-23 16:59:00 +0000
 categories: jekyll update
 ---

 # Summary

-This page contains links to the full 35k breeders' array genotype data for the spring NIAB tetraploid x hexaploid wheat Nested Association Mapping population (NIAB_SW_THEX_NAM).
+This page contains links to the full 35k breeders' array genotype data for the spring NIAB tetraploid x hexaploid wheat Nested Association Mapping population (NIAB_SW_TET_NAM).
 The data consists of 35,143 markers and 1,983 genotypes (including individuals and parents).
 There are 58 nested populations, each formed through backcrossing a different tetraploid donor with the recurrent parent Paragon.
 The genotyping array was the Breeders' 35K Axiom® array (Affymetrix product ID 550524) and the genotyping was carried out at the [University of Bristol](https://www.bristol.ac.uk/), the DNA extraction and SNP calling was completed at NIAB.
 All work was funded by the Biotechnology and Biological Sciences Research Council (BBSRC) Cross-Institute Strategic Programme ‘Designing Future Wheat’ BB/P016855/1.

 # Data Download

-The data can be downloaded [here](https://github.com/NIAB/niab-dfw-wp3/raw/main/data/NIAB_SW_THEX_NAM_raw_geno.zip).
+The data can be downloaded [here](https://github.com/NIAB/niab-dfw-wp3/raw/main/data/NIAB_SW_TET_NAM_raw_geno.zip).
 The zip folder includes the following files:

 - `full.markers.spring.thex.nam.v1.csv` the dataset with NIAB codes.